TonyM1958/FoxESS-Cloud/README.md

 +  run_after: the time in hours when the charge calculation should take place.
 The default is 20 (8pm).
 If run before this time, no action will be taken
 +  efficiency: conversion factor from PV power or AC power to charge power.
 The default is 0.95

-The consumption is calculated by dividing the annual use by 365 and applying a seasonality factor that decreases consumption in the summer and increases it in winter.
-This can be adjusted if required by specifying a list of 12 values for the months Jan, Feb, Mar etc. The sum of the list values should be 12.0
+Where annual_consumption is provided, the daily consumption is calculated by dividing by 365 and applying seasonality to decrease consumption in the summer and increase it in winter.
+The weighting can be adjusted using a list of 12 values for the months Jan, Feb, Mar etc. The sum of the list values should be 12.0.
+The default setting is:

 ```
 f.seasonality = [1.1, 1.1, 1.0, 1.0, 0.9, 0.9, 0.9, 0.9, 1.0, 1.0, 1.1, 1.1]